 The art style of the game is like an old SNES game.
 Many pixels

-The compatibility with other Systems will not be a problem because the Unity-Engine runs on nearly every common operating system (For Example: Windows, Mac, and Linux).
+The compatibility with other systems will not be a problem because the Unity-Engine runs on nearly every common operating system (For Example: Windows, Mac, and Linux).
 We also plan to release the Game for Wii U later on.

 1.1 Initial Situation

 Beside the clarification of the initial situation in the project proposal this game is made for the classic pixel art gamer, but honestly everyone can play it and should be have his/her fun with it.
 According to the game it will run on the most PC’s on Windows XP and above.
-After Windows the game would be playable at any Linux and MAC system.
+After Windows the game would be playable at any Linux and Mac system.
 Our later goal would be to bring our game to the mobile market and develop it for Android and IOS and maybe also for Wii U. Further information will be published.

 1.1.1 Application Domain